MechShahid/pcie-ai-accelerator-thermal-design/README.md

 The final CFD-3 result supports the design direction that a ducted 80 mm × 120 mm × 35 mm aluminium heatsink can meet the simplified 250 W chip cooling target in this first-pass thermal feasibility model.

+However, concept-level mechanical screening estimates the final CFD-3 heatsink mass at approximately 424 g, with an approximate bending moment of 0.146 N·m.
+This places the final candidate in a high support-risk category.
+A backplate, bracket, standoffs, or chassis-supported duct is therefore recommended before treating the design as mechanically feasible.

-This remains a portfolio-level engineering demonstrator and would require mesh sensitivity, turbulence or transition assessment, mechanical support checks, detailed PCB layout checks, and experimental correlation before being treated as a validated product design.
+This remains a portfolio-level engineering demonstrator and would require mesh sensitivity, turbulence or transition assessment, detailed PCB layout checks, mechanical support design, PCB structural FEA, shock/vibration assessment, and experimental correlation before being treated as a validated product design.